drewww/dota2results/README.md

 To deal with these issues, there is a major new module, `lib/gamestate.js`, which manages the details of tracking status-over-time of all open league games.
 The main `dota2results.js` script calls GetLiveLeagueGames every 20 or so seconds and sends the resulting snapshots of each game over to a GameStateTracker object for processing.
 The GameStateTracker has three major functions:

  1. Ignore duplicate snapshots (we generally see the same snapshot 4-6 times before we get a genuinely new one)
  2. Generate total gold differential data.
-In this version, this is a net income differential that is calculated by multiplying the per-player GPM rates by the game time and subtracting the team totals from each other.
-Future versions might instead use a net worth formula that sums up item values + gold on hand to get actual value to better account for buybacks + lost/sold items.
-But given that the in-game chart still uses the former method (afaict) we'll stick with that one for now.
+Historically this was very painful, but net work is now reported in the API, which is great.
  3. Detect towers falling.
 Each snapshot includes a bit mask that encodes tower states.
 Extract diffs in these masks to determine which towers fell and who to attribute them to, isolating these events into a single list of towers-that-fell.
+ 4. Detect barracks falling.
+Same method as above, although it seems to work a lot less well for reasons I have not yet figured out.

-There are some big gaps in what is available from the GetLiveLeagueGames call.
+GetLiveLeagueGames has improved dramatically in the last year, but there are some big gaps in what is available:

- * Barracks and ancient status is not reported.
-This is really annoying, and limits our ability to make the best visualizations.
  * The game winner is not available in a formal way.
-We can detect lobbies closing because they stop getting returned by GetLiveLeagueGames and we could maybe infer the winner most of the time, but it's not reported formally.
+We can detect lobbies closing because they stop getting returned by GetLiveLeagueGames and we could maybe infer the winner most of the time, but it's not reported directly.
- * Gold data is not reported directly and is inferred by GPM information.
  * Kill data as reported by the final scoreboard doesn't seem to match kill data reported by GetMatchDetails.
  * The time of the final snapshot is usually substantially lower than the time reported in GetMatchDetails.
- * Series-oriented data is not available.
- * Games are organized by lobby_id, which is a transient id that is separate from the more enduring match_id.
+ * Games are organized by lobby_id, which is a transient id that is separate from the more enduring match_id, which makes matching lobby data back to match data a little squishy.

 This data is accumulated over time.
 When the normal game-end detection system from the primary `dota2results.js` logic identifies that a game has finished, it looks up GameStates that seem to match the GetMatchDetails information, relying on league_id and team_id.
 Merging the MatchDetails object with the accumulated GameState object gives us enough data to make a good visualization.